ArthurNNN/k8s-spring-ai-workshop/README.md

 API_KEY='YOUR_OPEN_AI_KEY'
 ```
 5. Create an [OpenAI key](https://platform.openai.com/settings/organization/api-keys) in your account and add it to the `.env.local` file.
-6. Change the `application.properties` file to the following content:
+6. Change the `application.properties` file to use the OpenAI API key and the GPT-4o-mini model:
 ```properties
 spring.application.name=talent-arena